 Regular season and playoff club rosters will be composed of a minimum of 22 active players and a maximum of 24 active players.

-Each club must carry a minimum of twelve (12) rookies (combination of R1 and R2 players) with no professional experience other than specified below and may carry a maximum of eight (8) players with unlimited professional experience during the regular season and playoffs on their 24-player roster.
+Each club must carry a minimum of ten (10) rookies (combination of Rookie-1 and Rookie-2 players) with no professional experience other than specified below and may carry a maximum of ten (10) players classified as Experienced-2 or Veteran during the regular season and playoffs on their active roster.

-No player or player/coach may have attained twenty-seven (27) years of age prior to October 1 of that playing season with the exception of the one Veteran classification player described below.
+No player or player/coach may have attained twenty-nine (29) years of age prior to October 1 of that playing season with the exception of the four Veteran classification players as described below.

 Players without prior affiliated baseball (MiLB) experience must be at least 18 years old to play in the Frontier League.